jvanicek/crypto-analysis/README.md

 # Crypto Analysis and Visualization

-This project takes Crypto market data from 2014 to 2017 to create a price comparison candlestick graph, a Relative Strength Index model, 12-day and 26-day moving averages and Correlation Matric comparing the correlation coeffcients for Bitcoin, Ethereum, Litecoin, Ripple and Dash.
+This project takes Crypto market data from 2014 to 2017 to create a price comparison candlestick graph, a Relative Strength Index model, 12-day and 26-day moving averages and Correlation Matrix comparing the correlation coeffcients for Bitcoin, Ethereum, Litecoin, Ripple and Dash.

 ## Notes for Understanding the Models
 **Candlestick Graph:** <br>